 We regularly support a variety of community events, primarily focusing on helping children's charities.
-Over Thanksgiving weekend, we host the Chuy's Children Giving to Children Parade, which collects toys for Operation Blue Santa in Austin, Texas.
-Operation Blue Santa gives gifts and holiday meals to families in need in Central Texas.
-Other local events include the Youth for Tomorrow Golf Classic in Northern Virginia, the Vanderbilt Children's Hospital River of Hope Radiothon in Nashville, Tennessee and the University of Kentucky Children's Hospital Survivor's Picnic in Lexington, Kentucky.
+For over 32 years, we have fundraised for Operation Blue Santa in Austin, Texas.
+Operation Blue Santa provides gifts and holiday meals to families in need in Central Texas.
+Other local events we have sponsored include the Youth for Tomorrow Golf Classic in Northern Virginia, the Vanderbilt Children's Hospital River of Hope Radiothon in Nashville, Tennessee and the University of Kentucky Children's Hospital Survivor's Picnic in Lexington, Kentucky.